Best automated cat toys 2024 to keep your furry friend entertained

 -

-Not suitable for carpeted floors
+Not for carpet

 Featuring erratic movements to keep your feline entertained, the mouse can move forwards and backwards as well as turning around when it encounters an obstacle, so there's plenty of uncertainty to keep your kitty on their toes.